 Neon Skimmer

-2.1 to 2.3 inches in length.
-This skimmer dragonfly can be seen mid-May thru October.
+Libellula croceipennis is 2.25 inches in length.
+This skimmer dragonfly can be seen April thru November.
 Habitat is shaded spring-fed sluggish streams, ponds and small pools near streams.
 Males become bright red w/ amber color in the base of the wings.
 Its bright red color and erratic movements rarely go unnoticed.
 Males may be seen perched on top of tall grasses and weeds, but when females are present, they are generally seen chasing them in attempts to mate.

-1 1/4 to 1 1/2 inches in length.
-This skimmer dragonfly can be seen almost year round in Houston.
-Habitat is heavily vegetated ponds and lakes.
+Micrathyria hagenii is 1.5 inches in length.
+This skimmer dragonfly can be seen May thru December in Houston.
+This dragonfly prefers permanent ponds, temporary ponds and land near a body of water.
+They are not common to TLCNP, but have been seen on the property.
 This dragonfly is the most widespread tropical dasher in North America.
 This species is often found perched on thick vegetation surrounding ponds.
 During summers the Thornbush Dasher wanders northward from Mexico into the US sometimes as far as Arkansas.
-As global warming takes place it's a species that could turn up where it's never been sighted before.
+Because of climate change, this is a species that could be sighted where it never has been sighted before.

 Twelve Spotted Skimmer

-1.6 to 2 inches in length.
-This skimmer dragonfly can be seen mid-March thru mid-November.
-Habitat is ponds, lakes, temporary pools, and slow moving streams where there is vegetation and sunshine.
+Libellula pulchella is 2 inches in length.
+They can be seen May thru October.
+They are not common to TLCNP, but have been seen on the property.
+This dragonfly prefers permanent ponds, temporary ponds and land near a body of water.
 Its name refers to the dark spots on the wings.
 They fly almost continuously and are only occasionally seen perched.

 Wandering Glider

-2 to 2.5 inches in length.
-This dragonfly is common in the U.S. and it usually seen near standing water but also seen in grassy fields well away from water.
-You can see the Wandering Glider in TLCNP from June to September.
+Pantala flavescens is 2.25 inches in length.
+This dragonfly is common in the U.S. and is usually seen near standing water.
+But, it is also seen in grassy fields well away from water.
+You can see the Wandering Glider in TLCNP from January to December.
 The yellow-orange dragonfly has a yellow face with red eyes, is best known for its flying style, in which it seems to glide effortlessly with the winds.
 They can fly for hours without making any perch.
-They are often seen in large numbers over open fields.
+They are often seen conspicuously in large numbers over open fields.

 Mating